Dovetail Alternative: ValidateThat vs Dovetail (2026)

 Which platform should I choose for information architecture research?

-For the card sorting piece, CardSort is the only option between the two.
+For the card sorting piece, ValidateThat is the only option between the two.
 Dovetail does not have card sorting features on any plan.
-Many teams use CardSort for data collection and Dovetail for the bigger research picture.
+Many teams use ValidateThat for data collection and Dovetail for the bigger research picture.

 What does it cost to use both?

-CardSort Pro at $19/month plus Dovetail Starter at $29/month comes to $48/month.
+ValidateThat Starter at $19/month plus Dovetail Editor at $59/month comes to $78/month.
 Compare that to enterprise research platforms that start at $15,000/year and up -- you get specialized tools that are better at their respective jobs for a lot less money.
+For most teams who only need lightweight interview logging (not Dovetail's video transcription depth), ValidateThat Pro alone ($49/month) is cheaper still — it bundles card sorts, tree tests, surveys, AND interviews in one workspace.

 How do I get my card sorting data into Dovetail?